Newly purchased applications are not syncing into the Workspace ONE UEM Console

 - Download Advanced REST API client to Google Chrome

-- Paste the sToken and adminID values in the Payload of the REST API call in the plugin as in the screen shot below:
+- Paste the sToken and adminID values in the Payload of the REST API call in the plugin.

 - Click send and scroll down to the end of the response.
 If this brings up the appropriate number of licenses as indicated by “totalCount”, get back to the AirWatch console and perform a sync.